 Now and then, you might want to share a file with somebody outside your team.
 For example, a member of the Marketing Team might want to show advertising receipts to a member of the Finance Team.

 It can be done with a simple click.
 Any team member can open the file on the Office desktop or in the Office Online app and click the Share button.
 After doing that, you can enter the receivers’ email addresses or send them a link.

 If you want to share a file with a broader range of people from your company, you can select the option – People in your organization with this link can edit.

 How to share files with members of multiple Microsoft Teams?

 What if you want to share a file with another team, or a couple of them?
 Let’s say you want to share Legal Documents 2019 files with teams Finance and Team Leads.
 You wouldn’t want to have to list all those team members in a sharing dialog – it would take too long.
 You might not even know all of them.
 So what should you do?

 The best thing you can do is this:

-- Go to the SharePoint site collection of your team and create a document library
+- Go to the SharePoint site collection of your team and click New>Document Library

-- Add permissions to the members of the other team with which you want to share the file
+3. Add permissions to the members of the other team with which you want to share the document library

 Pro Tip: Grant permissions to the document library to multiple teams at once with SysKit Point!
 Check out the detailed guide: